radar/ryanbigg.com/_posts/2014-10-05-ubuntu-ruby-ruby-install-chruby-and-you.markdown

 title: Ubuntu, Ruby, ruby-install, chruby, Rails and You
 ---

-**Last updated: Saturday 31st January 2014**
+**Last updated: 7th December 2015**

-**This beginner's guide will set your machine up with Ruby 2.2.3 using chruby+ruby-install and Rails 4.2.4 and is specifically written for a _development_ environment on Ubuntu 14.04, but will probably work on many other operating systems, including older / newer versions of Ubuntu and Debian.
+**This beginner's guide will set your machine up with Ruby 2.2.3 using chruby+ruby-install and Rails 4.2.5 and is specifically written for a _development_ environment on Ubuntu 14.04, but will probably work on many other operating systems, including older / newer versions of Ubuntu and Debian.
 YMMV.**

 ## Under no circumstance should you install Ruby, Rubygems or any Ruby-related packages from apt-get.
 This system is out-dated and leads to major headaches.
 Avoid it for Ruby-related packages.
 We do Ruby, we know what's best.
 Trust us.